BHT321/MOFs_Synthesis_Condition_Extraction/Code/README.md

 # Documentation
 ## Overview
 1. Synthesis_Paragraph_Extraction
-    The code is used to train a binary classification model to determine whether a paragraph contains a full set of MOFs synthesis conditions and then extract the synthesis paragraph using      the fine-tuned model.
+    The code is used to extract synthesis paragraphs from MOFs literature using a fine-tuned BERT classification model.

     More details in `Synthesis_Paragraph_Extraction/README.md`